fetchrobotics/docs/source/indigo_to_melodic.rst

   tar -zcf fetch_robot_files.tar.gz /etc/ros/indigo/
   scp fetch_robot_files.tar.gz USER@HOST:~/

 For (2), this may include workspaces, logs, and training data.
+You might even want to back up the entirety of ``/opt/ros/indigo`` if you are unsure.

 For (3), you can easily record the list of packages you installed via::